eleanorecode/waterbody_typology/README.md

-# README
+# Waterbody typology derived from catchment controls using self-organising maps
-This code conducts a self-organising map (SOM) analysis on the characteristics of multiple catchments.
-Hierarchichal clustering is then applied to derive a typology of catchment controls in waterbodies.
+This code conducts a self-organising map (SOM) analysis on the morphometric, climatic, geological and anthropogenic characteristics of multiple waterbodies.
+Hierarchichal clustering is then applied to the SOM to derive a typology of catchment controls for the waterbodies.
-It corresponds to analysis conducted in Heasley et al., n.d.

-22 characteristics of 4485 Water Framework Directive (WFD) waterbodies in England and Wales were extracted in ArcGIS v.10.3 (see Heasley et al., n.d. for details).
+22 characteristics of 4485 Water Framework Directive (WFD) waterbodies in England and Wales were extracted in ArcGIS v.10.3 (details in paper by Heasley et al. currently in review).
 The file 'catchment_characteristics.csv' contains the characteristic values for each waterbody indicated by individual 'WB_FID' identifiers.
 SOM analysis is conducted in the 'kohonen' v3.0.7 package, R v3.5.1.

 ## DATA SOURCES
 Data are all open access and downloadable following the URLs provided.